coder/docs/admin/workspace-providers/deployment/ec2.md

 You must have an
 [**AWS access key ID** and **secret access key**](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).

+We recommend having the [AWS CLI](https://aws.amazon.com/cli/) installed and configured as well.

 ## Creating a workspace provider

 1. Log into Coder as a site manager, and go to **Manage** > **Workspace